claytonketner/CSCI200_FactorySim/Networking-Message-Classes.md

 ### ProduceKitsMsg
     networking message specifying kits to produce in factory
 * Member Data (all public):
-     * name - name of kit to produce
+     * kitNumber - kit number corresponding to type of kit to produce
      * howMany - how many new kits to produce

 ***